MennaSaeed22/SearchAlgorithms/README.md

 # Search Algorithms Implementation in Python

-This repository contains Python implementations of various search algorithms commonly used in artificial intelligence and computer science, including A\*, Breadth-First Search (BFS), Depth-First Search (DFS), Uniform Cost Search (UCS), and Greedy Search.
+This repository contains Python implementations of various search algorithms commonly used in artificial intelligence and computer science, including Breadth-First Search (BFS), Depth-First Search (DFS), Uniform Cost Search (UCS), Greedy Search and  A\*

 ## Algorithms Implemented